 The standalone X5 M Competition takes the same V8 engine on a stage farther, tuning it up to produce a mighty 617bhp and 750Nm of torque, and dropping the 0-62mph dash to a scant 3.8 seconds.

 - 1BMW X5 reviewThe BMW X5 remains an outstanding choice in the large SUV class, delivering superb performance, practicality and tech

 - 2Engines, performance and drive - currently readingX5 buyers have the option of either petrol, diesel, or plug-in hybrid power; all offering punchy performance

 - 3MPG, CO2 and Running CostsFuel efficiency is good for a hefty SUV, but other running costs won’t be cheap

-- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, although its style is evolutionary
+- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, while its quality interior offers a luxurious feel

 - 5Practicality, comfort and boot spaceAs before, the BMW X5 is available with seven seats, meaning it’s hard to fault for family-friendly appeal

-- 6Reliability and SafetyThere’s plenty of safety tech, but BMW didn’t impress owners in our Driver Power satisfaction survey
+- 6Reliability and SafetyThe X5 includes plenty of safety tech, while there's improved customer feedback for BMW in our Driver Power satisfaction survey